gordonmurray-coding/kaspa-covenants/README.md

-# kaspa-covenants — a stateful agent-budget covenant, proven on-chain
+# Kaspa-Covenants — a stateful agent-budget covenant, proven on-chain

 Programmable, self-enforcing spending limits on Kaspa, built in raw script and verified against live consensus on **testnet-10**, ahead of the **Toccata** mainnet activation